Remuneration of the board of directors

 The decision-making process to determine, review, and implement the guidelines

 The Board has established a remuneration committee.
 The committee’s tasks include preparing the Board’s decision to propose guidelines for remuneration to the senior executives.
 When deemed necessary to make significant changes to the guidelines, the Board shall prepare a proposal for new guidelines, however, at least every fourth year, and submit the proposal to the Annual General Meeting.
 The guidelines shall be in force until new guidelines are adopted by the General Meeting.
+The remuneration committee shall also monitor and evaluate programs for variable remuneration to the senior management, the application of the guidelines for remuneration to the senior executives as well as the current remuneration structures and compensation levels in the company.

-The CEO and other members of the senior management do not participate in the Board’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.
+The CEO and other members of senior management do not participate in the Board’s processing of and resolutions regarding remuneration-related matters in so far as they are affected by such matters.

 Derogation from the guidelines